42 Best places to visit in the Scottish Highlands

 Make sure to plan your trip in advance, because there are limited accommodations on the island.
 Portree is one of the best locations to stay on the Isle of Skye because it is only a short drive from many amazing attractions such as the Old Man of Storr or Kilt Rock & Mealt Falls.

-Marmalade Hotel with a modern interior in a historic building from 1817 is a beautiful place to stay on the island.
-With the views of Cuillin Hills and Portree Bay, you will fall in love with this location.
+Dalriada is a Bed & Breakfast on the Isle of Skye with views of the Cuillin mountains you will fall in love with this location.
 Moreover, there are many incredible restaurants by Portree Harbour where you can try seafood with amazing views.
 However, no restaurant offers such views as The View Restaurant.
 So, book a table and admire the incredible scenery of the Scottish Highlands.
 By Paulina from the UK Every Day.

 On the banks of the famous Loch Ness, you will find the stunning ruins of Urquhart Castle.
 This 1000-year-old castle saw much military action from the 1200s until its demise in 1692.
 Edward I of England – ‘Hammer of the Scots’ – captured the castle in 1296.
 The stronghold was then reclaimed by the Scots and lost to the English once more.